ulrichSchreiner/atocker/README.md

 You can start the editor in the project directory with `atocker`.

-Please note: When using the given start script (or alias) the settings of the editor will be stored in the `.atocker` directory.
-You should put this directory in the
+Please note: When using the given start script (or alias) the settings and plugins of the editor will be stored in your `$HOME/.config/.atocker/<workspacepath>` directory.
-`.gitignore` file.

 [![Docker Repository on Quay.io](https://quay.io/repository/ulrichschreiner/atocker/status "Docker Repository on Quay.io")](https://quay.io/repository/ulrichschreiner/atocker)